-Tours: It may be possible to arrange a tour of the galleries.
-Please contact us in advance for information.
-Tours are only available on weekdays for five or more people and we prefer them to be in University vacation time if at all possible.
+Tours: There are restrictions on tours due to coronavirus.
+Please contact us for information.
+In normal times tours are only available on weekdays for five or more people and we prefer them to be in University vacation time if at all possible.
 If you wish to organise a school visit more details are here.
 If you are bringing a large group, even if you don't want a tour, then we would be grateful if you could let us know in advance of your visit.

 Contact us: You can contact us by email at [email protected] or by phone at 01392 724321.
 Curatorial staff are not here on Saturday or Sunday but the galleries are open for you to visit and enjoy.
 If you leave a message we will get back to you as soon as possible.

 Disabled Access: We have a disabled parking space and there is ramp access into the museum and a lift that will accomodate all but the very largest wheelchairs between the two galleries.
 We would advise wheelchair users to come by car as the road up to the museum from Prince of Wales Road is cobbled.
 You can contact us for more information.

 Guide Book You can purchase a copy of our guide book for £10 through our online store at https://store.exeter.ac.uk/product-catalogue/education-student-experience/bill-douglas-cinema-museum/bill-douglas-cinema-museum-guide .
 Please give your mailing address details.
 You can also purchase the book during your visit if the curatorial staff are available.

 There are virtual panoramas of the Upper Gallery and the Lower Gallery which you can see by clicking on the links below: